JonatanG055/JonatanG055/README.md

 ## 📊 **Featured Project: System Notes Book**

-System Notes Book es una aplicación web moderna desarrollada para organizar notas de manera sencilla y eficiente.
+System Notes Book It is a modern web application developed to organize notes in a simple and efficient way.

 System Note
 ### 🚀 **Tecnologías Utilizadas:**